vyly2106/Airbnb-marketing-analysis/README.md

 ## More resources

-Visit the data section at http://insideairbnb.com/get-the-data.html > Inside Airbnb.
+Visit the data section at [Inside Airbnb](http://insideairbnb.com/get-the-data.html)

 ## About